YijieYin/connectome_interpreter/docs/tutorials/simple_model.rst

-A simplified model of the connectome
+A rate model of the connectome
 =====================================

 Following the thinking process of a "typical neuroscientist", we construct the model with the following assumptions: